 Once you've found the right model for your crispy foods, you might want the best microwave for your popcorn or reheating needs.

-This model also has a temperature probe that automatically monitors the internal temperature of meat like steak or a whole chicken.
+This model is also equipped with a temperature probe that automatically monitors the internal temperature of meat like steak or a whole chicken.
 If you don't have much use for that feature and want a cheaper option, the Ninja Foodi DZ071 has a similar overall performance.
 It has one big 7-qt basket that can be divided when you want to cook separate dishes.
 The large basket is a bit awkward to handle, but it produces very good-quality air-fried food.

 Bigger is better when it comes to air frying performance, but you might want smaller if bigger won't fit in your kitchen.
 The COSORI TurboBlaze is a 6-qt air fryer, which is generally enough capacity to serve about four people.
-Still, its square basket gives you more room to arrange food in a single layer compared with some options with the same overall capacity.
+Still, its square basket gives you more cooking surface area compared with some options with the same overall capacity.
 While it doesn't perform quite as well as the Ninja Foodi DZ550, it comes close, producing very good-quality air-fried food.

 It's also very versatile.
 There are five different fan speeds, so you can use the 'Bake' setting for a medium fan speed when you want to avoid drying out cake or cookies, or the 'Dehydrate' setting for a very low fan speed to prevent light ingredients from blowing around.
 The adjustable fan makes it a good option if you plan to experiment with a variety of cooking methods in your air fryer.